-Larry Glazer is a Co-Founder and Managing Partner with Mayflower Advisors, a full service financial consulting and wealth management firm headquartered in Boston.
-Larry has been recognized by Worth Magazine as one of the Top 250 Wealth Advisors in the nation, received a five star award from Boston Magazine and was selected by UPromise as their national financial expert of 529 Plans for College Savings.
-Larry is a graduate of Duke University and has obtained the Accredited Asset Management Specialist (AAMS) designation and holds Series 7, 63, and 65 security registrations.
+Larry Glazer is a Co-Founder and Managing Partner of Mayflower Advisors, a full service financial consulting and wealth management firm headquartered in Boston.
+Larry has been recognized by Worth Magazine as one of the Top 250 Wealth Advisors in the nation, received a five star award from Boston Magazine and was selected by UPromise as its national financial expert on 529 Plans for College Savings.
+Larry is a graduate of Duke University and has obtained the Accredited Asset Management Specialist (AAMS) designation, as well as Series 7, 63, and 65 security registrations.
 Parenthood was the catalyst for Larry to become a leader in the financial literacy movement.
-As the Chairman of the Board, Larry educates families, teachers and students how to navigate the increasingly complex financial landscape.
+As the Chairman of the Board, Larry educates families, teachers and students on how to navigate today’s increasingly complex financial landscape.

 Bryce N. Matheson, Treasurer

 Bryce N. Matheson is a Financial Analyst at Kiva Systems, an industrial automation company located in North Reading, MA.
 A graduate of Providence College, and currently pursuing her MBA at Bentley University, Bryce first became interested in financial literacy through participating in outreach programs at inner-city Providence, RI schools.
 Several middle and high schools invited local college students to present budgeting workshops to students with the objective of preparing them with practical tools to ensure their future success.
 This experience was eye-opening, and Bryce wanted to do more to address the shortcomings of financial literacy in her home state.
 She found MA Jump$tart to be the perfect avenue to accomplish this goal.

 Jeannine R. Brayman, Secretary